romkatv/powerlevel10k/README.md

 `username@hostname` in prompt.
 You can change the format to just `username`, or change the color, by adjusting the values of parameters nearby.
 There are plenty of comments to help you navigate.

-Finally, you can move `context` segment to where you want it to be in your prompt.
+Finally, you can move the `context` segment to where you want it to be in your prompt.
 Perhaps somewhere within `POWERLEVEL9K_LEFT_PROMPT_ELEMENTS`.

 ### Why does Powerlevel10k spawn extra processes?